giridhar7632/Three.js/14-loading-3d-models.md

 })
 ```

-It loades the materials first.
-Then we set the materials of the `OBJ` file to loaded as the loaded material and then load the `OBJ` file.
+It loads the materials first.
+Then we set the materials of the `OBJ` file to load as the loaded material and then load the `OBJ` file.
 This creates the mesh we needed to render an object to the scene.
-As the customise the mesh or material just like those in Three.js projects.
+As the customize the mesh or material just like those in Three.js projects.

 ## GLTF Model Loader